 - 8:00 a.m. – 1:00 p.m. > Car Show on North Marr Street in front of the Downtown Playhouse

 - 10:00 a.m. – 5:00 p.m. > Kids’ Zone Games, on West Everett Street between Bella Piazza and the county library.

 - Pumpkin Pie Contest Anyone can enter.
 Pies will be on display and judged in the board room of the Old Courthouse.

 - Gobble Wobble 5k Starts somewhere around the downtown area.
 Route to be determined.

 - New Orleans style Parade: walking/bikes/golf carts.
 No cars or trucks or floats.
 Fun and quirky.
-Route will be decided later but it will circle the old courthouse at least once.
+See parade route, sign-up sheet, and more details HERE.

 - Disguise a Turkey: Activity for the school children.
 We will display their finished